 Brookfield Renewable (BEP) has hydroelectric, wind and solar power, as well as storage facilities, in North America, South America, Asia and Europe.
 With renewable energy top of mind for many, the company has good prospects.

-As of Sept.
-13, Brookfield Renewable stock was up for the year, although not by a whole lot.
-It began the year at $35.85 and closed on Sept.
-13 at $37.72.
-But it is up for the year, which is a rarity in this market.
-Of the 12 analysts who followed the stock in August, one called it a strong buy, nine rated it a buy and two recommended holding the stock.
-The average of the analysts’ estimates of its price a year from now is $41.88.
+As of June 6, Brookfield Renewable stock was up 22.68% year to date, starting the year at $25.93 and growing to $31.81.
+Of the 13 analysts who followed the stock in May, two called it a strong buy, nine rated it a buy and two recommended holding the stock.
+The average of the analysts’ estimates of its price a year from now is $37.81.

 First Solar (FSLR) manufactures photovoltaic modules for solar panels.
 The company claims to have the best environmental profile in the industry, using less energy, water and semiconductor material than its competitors.

-First Solar stock is up over 50% since the beginning of the year and is currently trading right around its new 52-week high of $140.14.
+First Solar stock is up nearly 40% since the beginning of the year and is currently trading around 15% off its 52-week high of $232.
 Analysts are a little lukewarm on this stock, however, with eight recommending investors hold the stock, while six call it a buy and three call it a strong buy.
-The average 12-month price target is $132.50, but the highest target is $187.00.
+The average 12-month price target is $220.58.

 Producers of electricity and gas utilities will always be in demand as the population grows and more and more energy is required.
 Utility stocks are often considered defensive; that is, they historically outperform many other sectors in a down market.
 Here is one of the best utility stocks this year.